 Obtaining British citizenship is the ultimate goal for many people who arrive in the UK through various immigration routes.
 To become a UK citizen, you gain the benefits of living and working without the restrictions of immigration controls.

-In this article, you will learn how to apply for UK citizenship, if you are eligible, and how much it costs.
+In this article, you will learn how to apply for British citizenship, its benefits, if you are eligible, and how much it costs.

 Benefits of British Citizenship